lkiel/US-Senators/README.md

-# U.S. Senators: Voting Patterns Study
+# U.S. Senators: A Voting Pattern Study

 ## Introduction
 Predicting how Congressional legislators vote is important for understanding their past and future behavior.
 In this project, we explore U.S. senators voting patterns using a network-based approach.

-Our main goal is to use Congress roll call votes results on bills to predict political stances of individuals and voting outcome based on a restricted set of features.
-The latter will consist of carefully chosen votes which are designed to convey the highest information on senators voting behaviour.
-We will also show that we can accurately predict the outcome of a vote only by looking at a small, well-chosen subset of senators’ voting positions.
+### Research questions
+1. Can we predict the political stances of individuals as well as which senators are the closest to their ideology ?
+2. Can a specific subset of senators, called the swing votes, be used to accurately predict the outcome of a vote ?

 ## Notebooks
 * **Main:** contains a step by step demonstration of the main results shown in the report.